This article was last updated on June 11, 2020.

 Exercise keeps your body running smoothly while you’re away.
 Find hotels with workout rooms, or work a hike or long walk into your travel plans.

-Can supplements boost your immunity while traveling?
+Can supplements help your immunity while flying?

 Many travelers swear by supplements with high doses of Vitamin C, such as Emergency-C® and Airborne®.
 However, there is no evidence these supplements prevent colds.
 If you do decide to use a supplement while traveling, use caution, as they may cause nausea, vomiting, heartburn, stomach cramps, headache and more.
 Also, before taking any supplement, check to be sure it does not interact with other medications you may be taking.